angelozero/gibao-app/README.md

 ### Redis

-Going inside the Redis container using the CLI ( Command Line Interface )
+Going inside the Redis container using the CLI ( Command Line Interface on Docker )
 - `docker exec -it redis-data-base redis-cli`

 Set a key with value